CISecurity/CCPA-Docs/docs/Configuration Guide.md

 Kubernetes Assessment
 ----------------------------------

-Assessing with the Kubernetes benchmark in CIS-CAT Pro Assessor v4 works like any other local assessment of a Linux benchmark.
-However, CIS-CAT Pro Assessor v4 must be located on the server being assessed (master or worker node) to perform the assessment, as this benchmark is limited to local assessments only.
+Assessing with the Kubernetes benchmark in CIS-CAT Pro Assessor v4 works like any other assessment of a Linux benchmark.
+CIS-CAT Pro Assessor v4 can be located on the server being assessed (master or worker node) to perform the assessment.
+It is also possible to establish a remote connection with the Linux host.

-If using a configuration XML file for the assessment, be sure to use the "local" session type.
+If using a configuration XML file for the assessment, use the "local" or “ssh” session type.
+The 'ssh' session type is for remote assessments.

 Note that CIS Kubernetes versions 1.6.1 and higher have introduced profile levels specific to Master and Work Nodes.
 Please use the profile that is representative of your configuration.

 **Example methods for executing a Kubernetes assessment**

-Execute an assessment on command line on local machine where Kubernetes exists using interactive mode:
+Execute an assessment on command line on a local machine where Kubernetes exists using interactive mode:

 	> ./Assessor-CLI.sh -i